QuentinBultinck/RetroAchievements/RAscripts/PS2/Darkwatch_Subset_MultiCoop/Readme.md

 > ### Participation Requirements:
 > #### No Inactivity Over 30 Seconds
 > - Each player must remain active—if any player goes 30 consecutive in-game seconds without input, achievements for the current Chapter will be disabled.
 All inputs are checked except Start/Select (not during cinematics or when paused).
-This timer is halted during cinematics and when an in-game menu is displayed.
+This 30-second timer is halted during cinematics OR when an in-game menu is displayed.
+The timer is reset when pressing *Restart* OR when loading another ChapterSection.
 >
-> #### Minimum Gameplay Input Count (30–100)
+> #### Minimum Gameplay Input Count (20–70)
 > - Players must provide a minimum number of valid gameplay inputs (depending on Chapter length).
 Analog sticks and Start/Select are excluded to prevent idle movements from counting.
 (Inputs are not counted when in a cinematic or when paused)
 >
 > #### Combat Participation